So, what happens when someone clicks through to your website?

 When you stop trying to attract everyone, it’s easier to attract those who recognize and appreciate your unique selling proposition (USP).

 You’re right for some visitors and your competitors may be right for others.
 That’s okay.

 Weak headlines that could appear on any other website in your niche typically fail to offer a benefit, or the benefit could be so vague that it fails to capture the attention of the people who you actually created the content for.

 How to fix it

-If you immediately communicate details about why your content is helpful, you’ll grab the attention of people who need that kind of help.
+If you immediately communicate details about why your content is relevant and useful, you’ll grab the attention of people who need help with your topic.

 Aim to infuse your headlines with the essence of your USP and show your site visitors that you’re a match for them — faster.

 Plenty of websites have success publishing first-draft content.
 If rough drafts form a bond with the people you aim to serve … cool.